geeksforsocialchange/gfsc-v3/content/blog/2021/technology-isnt-a-magic-wand/index.md

 ---

-{{<image-with-caption/start "oculardevice.png" "A Photoshopped satire of an Innovations magazine listing of the Ocular Device from the film National Treasure, starring Nicolas Cage." "frame image--center">}}
+{{<image-with-caption/start src="oculardevice.png" alt="A Photoshopped satire of an Innovations magazine listing of the Ocular Device from the film National Treasure, starring Nicolas Cage." classList="image--frame image--center">}}
 Jazz spent four days procrastinating on the editorial for this article but somehow made this in ten minutes.[^2]
 {{<image-with-caption/end >}}